carlostrub/backgammon/README.md

 * Holland

 ### Examples
-Start a new backgammon match over default amount of points and with the default rules, as defined in [`Rules`](`crate::rules::Rules`):
+Start a new backgammon match over the default amount of points and with the default rules, as defined in [`Rules`](`crate::rules::Rules`):
 ```rust
 use backgammon::r#match::Match;